bykof/go-plantuml/README.md

 ## Example

-For example we have to files in the directory `testGraph`.
+For example we have to files in the directory `test`.

 ```go
 // address.go